GARD®skin Dose-Response.

 In vitro skin sensitization potency assessment

-GARD®skin Dose-Response is an in vitro test assay designed to predict skin sensitization potency of chemicals.
+GARDskin Dose-Response is an in vitro test designed to predict skin sensitization potency of chemicals, adapted from the standard GARDskin assay (OECD TG 442E, 497).

-The assay provides a Point-of-Departure (PoD) for risk assessment, enabling potency ranking and sub-classification of candidate ingredients.
+The assay provides a Point-of-Departure (PoD) for Quantitative Risk Assessment (QRA), enabling potency ranking and sub-classification of candidate ingredients.
 This makes it a valuable tool for both product development and regulatory decision-making.

 By estimating the threshold concentration at which a test substance induces skin sensitization, the assay allows for potency assessment, where lower concentrations indicate higher potency.
 These data support the prediction of LLNA EC3 values, human skin sensitizing potency NOEL/NESIL, and UN GHS/CLP classification 1A or 1B, all with high statistical significance.

-GARD®skin Dose-Response is adapted from GARD®skin (OECD TG 442E) and is currently included in the OECD Test Guideline Program (TGP 4.106).
+GARDskin Dose-Response is currently included in the OECD Test Guideline Program (TGP 4.106).

 DOWNLOAD PRODUCT FACTS